pulsar-edit/.github/PRIVACY_POLICY.md

 * The only people that have access to these logs are Pulsar's Core Admin Team in charge of the Pulsar Backend.
 * The only reason this data is used is to aid in troubleshooting when/if needed.

 ## Pulsar User Account

-When you create a user account with Pulsar, to star, and publish packages you provide some details to Pulsar to create the account.
+When you create a user account with Pulsar to star, or publish packages, you provide some details to Pulsar to create the account.
-But it should be made explicit that Pulsar does not store any type of credentials your account at any time.
+It should be made explicit that Pulsar does not store any type of credentials your account at any time.

 ### What Information is Collected